abbyazari/abbyazari.github.io/_pages/join.md

 Ideal candidates will have experience in data science (e.g. machine learning, statistics, Bayesian methods, inverse problems) and/or plasma science (e.g. fusion, astrophysics, space physics).
 I often support students who wish to join the group with various experiences (outside of those listed above), and those who have taken a break in their professional journey or are pursuing a change in their careers.

-Please see below for the current status regarding [undergraduate](#undergraduate-students), [graduate](#graduate-students), and [post-docs and visitors](#post-doctoral-and-visitor-funding-opportunities) (updated July 17, 2025).
+Please see below for the current status regarding [undergraduate](#undergraduate-students), [graduate](#graduate-students), and [post-docs and visitors](#post-doctoral-and-visitor-funding-opportunities) (updated July 18, 2025).

 ### Undergraduate Students

 I only work with students through payroll, course credit, or other official opportunities.
 While volunteering is valuable I will always encourage students interested in working with me to pursue paid (e.g. summer) or credited opportunities (e.g. 399, 499).
 Undergraduate opportunities are prioritized for students who have completed 300 level coursework.
 Summer positions are currently closed.
 Coursework placements are considered on a case by case basis.

-### Graduate Students
+### Graduate Students *NOW RECRUITING*

-Mulitple MSc and PhD positions are open for Fall 2026 entry in [Physics](https://www.ualberta.ca/en/physics/index.html) and [ECE](https://www.ualberta.ca/en/engineering/electrical-computer-engineering/index.html).
+Fully funded MSc and PhD positions are open for Fall 2026 entry in [Physics](https://www.ualberta.ca/en/physics/index.html) and [ECE](https://www.ualberta.ca/en/engineering/electrical-computer-engineering/index.html).

-Projects are availiable including merging physics-based models with machine learning for inverse problems, reinforcement learning for scientific observations of events from spacecraft, and estimation of planetary habitability at Mars.
+Projects availiable include: (1) merging physics-based models with machine learning for inverse problems, (2) reinforcement learning for scientific observations of events from spacecraft, and (3) estimation of planetary habitability at Mars.

 **Interested candidates should apply directly to the UA Physics or the ECE MSc/PhD programs.
-Include a statement of research interest _specifically_ mentioning their interest in ARG.** Students who do not yet hold a MSc are highly reccomended to apply to the MSc program first.
-After applying potential students should notify me of their application via email.
-A response is not guaranteed.
+Include a statement of research interest _specifically_ mentioning their interest in ARG and the project of interest.**

+Tips and Tricks: Applicants who do not yet hold a MSc are highly reccomended to apply to the MSc program first.
+When writing your interest statement review the group's prior [publications](https://abbyazari.github.io/publications/).
+After applying potential students should notify me of their application via email; a response is not guaranteed.

 ### Post Doctoral and Visitor Funding Opportunities